Biden draws sharp contrast with Trump in presidential debut on world stage

 On the challenge posed by Iran’s nuclear program, Biden said the United States looked forward to re-engaging in diplomacy amid efforts to revive the Iran nuclear deal that Trump abandoned.

-Reporting by Andrea Shalal and Steve Holland; Editing by Peter Cooney, Heather Timmons and Howard Goller
+Reporting by Andrea Shalal and Steve Holland; Editing by Peter Cooney, Heather Timmons and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.